 What if I am unable to attend the first mentoring session?

 We strongly encourage you to attend all your mentoring sessions where possible.
 However, if you are unable to attend the first session, please notify your peer mentor via the ‘Chatter’ function in the my.uniLife app.
 You can also review the date, time and location of your next session in the app.
+If the scheduled time of your mentoring session conflicts with your timeline, you can contact your faculty Student Life team to assist you to ensure you don’t miss out!

 What happens if I am late to my first mentoring session?